-Mr. Carroll informed the Selectmen that the Town is awaiting a formal request from the American Tower Corporation for the town to jointly apply with West Tisbury and Aquinnah for Economic Stimulus money to assist with the installation of the Distributed Antenna System.
+Mr. Carroll informed the Selectmen that the Town is awaiting a formal request from the American Tower Corporation to jointly apply with West Tisbury and Aquinnah for Economic Stimulus money to assist with the installation of the Distributed Antenna System.

-Mr. Fenner stated that he has observed washouts in the road along the creek side/Aquinnah-side of Edy's Island Way leading out to the Coast Guard Station.
-Mr. Fenner requested that the Town of Aquinnah be contacted to prepare the washouts in the road before the problem worsens.
+Mr. Fenner stated that he has observed washouts in the road along the creek side/Aquinnah-side of Edy's Island Way leading out to the Coast Guard boathouse.
+Mr. Fenner requested that the Town of Aquinnah be contacted to repair the washouts in the road before the problem worsens.
 Mr. Parker agreed.

-Mr. Fenner asked about the status of improvements to "the parking lot" at the Town Hall.
+Mr. Fenner asked about the status of improvements to the Town Hall parking lot.

 Mr. Fenner has asked the Highway Superintendant, Keith Emin, to fill potholes that have been created by natural settling in the parking lot off the drive-on dock in Menemsha.

 Chief Cioffi informed the Selectmen that the driveway at the Chilmark Police station was washed out in the last heavy rain storm.
 Mr. Carroll asked Chief to discuss the maintenance budget with the Town Custodian, Rodney Bunker, and explore the repair options.